-Formerly registered with the Registrar of Friendly Societies in 1984 as Three Towns Housing Association, the organisation’s birth typically reflects the ethos of the community based housing association movement prevalent at the time in the West of Scotland.
+Formerly registered with the Registrar of Friendly Societies in 1984 as Three Towns Housing Association.
+The organisation’s birth reflects the ethos of the community based housing movement at the time in the West of Scotland

-Community based associations have traditionally been the offspring of involvement by dedicated community activists and forward looking District Councils, Cunninghame Housing Association (then The Three Towns Housing Association) is no exception.
+Community based associations have traditionally been the offspring of involvement by dedicated community activists and future looking District Councils.
+Cunninghame Housing Association (then The Three Towns Housing Association) is no exception.

 By late 1983 the then Cunninghame District Council had recognised that given the limited resources made available to them to deal with unfit private housing and the extent of disrepair which existed within the area, they would not be able to tackle the problem of ongoing urban decay as quickly and effectively as they wished.
 Recognising the potential procedural and financial advantages of involving housing associations, particularly community based housing associations, the Council entered into discussions with the then Housing Corporation in Scotland (a Government quango) responsible for registering and funding housing associations in Scotland.